-- Each school will post the number of patrons, plus essential personnel permitted at the event. - Per the NFHS Guidance for Opening up High School Athletics, individuals should be grouped into tiers from essential to non-essential to decide which tiers will be allowed at an event with the recommended tiering of individuals: - o Tier 1 (Essential): Athletes, coaches, officials, event staff, medical staff, security - Tier 2 (Preferred): - Media - Limited Squad of Cheerleaders (No more than 15 for high school and 10 for middle school) - Limited Squad of Band Members (No more than 30 for high school and 20 for middle school) - Opposing teams may not bring cheerleaders or band members. - Tier 3 (Non-essential): Spectators, vendors - If schools cannot guarantee proper social distancing and cleaning requirements are met between games for double and triple headers, games must be scheduled on separate dates. - No tickets will be sold at the gate.
-No all-sports passes will be available or accepted. - Schools will use an electronic system for presale tickets.
+- Each school will post the number of patrons, plus essential personnel permitted at the event. - Per the NFHS Guidance for Opening up High School Athletics, individuals should be grouped into tiers from essential to non-essential to decide which tiers will be allowed at an event with the recommended tiering of individuals: - o Tier 1 (Essential): Athletes, coaches, officials, event staff, medical staff, security - Tier 2 (Preferred): - Media - Limited Squad of Cheerleaders - Limited Squad of Band Members - Opposing teams may not bring cheerleaders or band members. - Tier 3 (Non-essential): Spectators, vendors - If schools cannot guarantee proper social distancing and cleaning requirements are met between games for double and triple headers, games must be scheduled on separate dates. - No all-sports passes will be available or accepted. - Schools will use an electronic system for presale tickets.
 Schools will determine how tickets will be distributed.
 This information will be communicated by the school before the event. - Separate visitor and home sections, if not already clear, will be marked accordingly. - Patrons will NOT be able to change sides they are seated on once they have entered the venue as a part of social distancing efforts. - The Student Engagement Coordinator must approve the individual school event plan one week prior to the event.